fgvieira/ngsLD/README.md

 It is advisable that SNPs be called first, since monomorphic sites are not informative and it will greatly speed up computation.
 If not, these comparisons will show up as `nan` or `inf` in the output.

 ### Possible analyses
-LD prunning - For some analyses, linked sites are typically pruned since their presence can bias results.
-You can use the script `scripts\prune_SNPs.pl` to prune datasets but it is expected to be quite slow for large datasets.
+`LD prunning` - For some analyses, linked sites are typically pruned since their presence can bias results.
+You can use the script `scripts\prune_graph.pl` to prune your dataset and only keep unlinked sites.

-LD decay - You can also fit an exponential distribution to estimate the rate of LD decay.
+`LD decay` - You can also fit an exponential distribution to estimate the rate of LD decay.
 We provide the script `scripts\XXX.R` but, for this type of analysis, `--rnd_sample` option should be used since `ngsLD` will be much faster and you don't really need all comparisons.

 ### Thread pool
 The thread pool	implementation was adapted from Mathias Brossard's and is freely available from: